Multirious/bevy_tween/README.md

        The editor will aid in such jobs.
   - Real-time display at any point in time in the animation.
   - Editing path from point A to point B with arbitary curve using `splines`.

+## Differences
+The main motivation for this tweening crate is that the previous existing tweening crates is not flexible enough and so the main goal is to solve it.

 Differences to [`bevy_tweening`](https://github.com/djeedai/bevy_tweening)
 or [`bevy_easings`](https://github.com/vleue/bevy_easings):